jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 ##Quotes

-HTML5 features like geolocation and Video we're first provided by browser plugins like Gears or Flash.
-Other features, like canvas, can be emulated entirely by JavaScript.

 The idea that the best way to fix HTML is to replace it with something else still pops up from time to time.